Copyright Douglas Stockdale –

-While unwinding from all of the COVID-19 stuff going on while walking the Arroyo Trabuco, I kept noticing all of the old growth trees in the canyon.
-I think that this one is a sycamore that seems to be slowly falling down and showing its age.
+While unwinding from all of the COVID-19 stuff going and walking in the adjacent Trabuco Arroyo, I keep noticing all of the old growth trees in the canyon.
+I think that this one is a sycamore tree that seems to be slowly falling down and showing its age.
 Even while preparing to photograph this subject, I was already pre-visualizing this photograph in black & white.
-The color version is a nice document, but lacks some emotional content, while I find this graphic version to connect with me a bit stronger.
-The forms and shapes appear to appear more pronounced, while the overall greenesss of the color version seems to distract from these aspects.
+The color version is a nice document, but lacks some emotional content, while I find this graphic version connects with me stronger.
+The forms, shapes and textures appear more pronounced, while the overall greenness of the color version seems to distract from these aspects.
 I also enjoy the layering of the tree’s canopy with the background sky and clouds, which were very pronounced following the recent rain.

 This is one of those singular images, meant to be contemplated in and of itself.
 Perhaps one day this photo will join some other related images to form a project, but that is not an immediate concern.
 Thus part of my experimental/play process, a photograph to be enjoyed for no other reason than I was there and this is my way personal way to remember it.
 Enjoy!